-Stuart Chafetz, a conductor celebrated for his dynamic and engaging podium presence, is increasingly in demand with orchestras across the continent and this season will be on the podium in Seattle, Detroit, Naples, Phoenix, Cincinnati, Milwaukee, Vancouver and many more.
-Chafetz is the newly appointed Principal Pops Conductor of the Columbus Symphony.
+Stuart Chafetz is the Principal Pops Conductor of the Columbus Symphony.
+Chafetz, a conductor celebrated for his dynamic and engaging podium presence, is increasingly in demand with orchestras across the continent and in addition to the Philly POPS, Chafetz will be on the podium this season in Detroit, Houston, Milwaukee, Naples, Pittsburgh, Seattle and Vancouver.
+He enjoys a special relationship with The Phoenix Symphony, where he leads multiple programs annually.

-He’s had the privilege to work with renowned artists such as Chris Botti, 2 Cellos, Michael Bolton, America, Roberta Flack, George Benson, Richard Chamberlain, The Chieftains, Jennifer Holliday, John Denver, Marvin Hamlisch, Thomas Hampson, Wynonna Judd, Jim Nabors, Randy Newman, Jon Kimura Parker and Bernadette Peters.
+He’s had the privilege to work with renowned artists including Chris Botti, 2 Cellos, Hanson, Rick Springfield, Michael Bolton, America, Little River Band, Brian McKnight, Roberta Flack, George Benson, Richard Chamberlain, The Chieftains, Jennifer Holliday, John Denver, Marvin Hamlisch, Thomas Hampson, Wynonna Judd, Jim Nabors, Randy Newman, Jon Kimura Parker, and Bernadette Peters.

 He previously held posts as resident conductor of the Milwaukee Symphony Orchestra and associate conductor of the Louisville Orchestra.
 As principal timpanist of the Honolulu Symphony for 20 years, Chafetz would also conduct the annual Nutcracker performances with Ballet Hawaii and principals from the American Ballet Theatre.
 It was during that time that Chafetz led numerous concerts with the Maui Symphony and Pops.
-He annually leads the Spring Ballet at the world-renowned Jacobs School of Music at Indiana University.
+He's led numerous Spring Ballet productions at the world-renowned Jacobs School of Music at Indiana University.